Boost your Cuppa Joe with these Coffee Alternatives

 Broccoli Coffee

-Broccoli coffee is the latest craze that’s hit the internet.
-This has existed for some time, but the trend recently resurfaced and people have even gone so far as to create broccolattes – yup, it’s a thing!
-Broccoli coffee is made by drying raw broccoli florets which are then made into a powder by grinding it in your blender; some drink it just as is steeped with hot water, while others consume it as broccolatte with an espresso shot or regular coffee.
+Broccoli coffee has existed for some time, but recently resurfaced – people have even gone so far as to create ‘broccolattes’ (yup, it’s a thing)!
+Broccoli coffee is made by drying raw broccoli florets, which are then made into a powder by grinding it in your blender; some drink it just as is steeped with hot water, while others consume it as a broccolatte with an espresso shot or regular coffee.

 Broccoli is high in retinol – great for promoting eye health and the immune system; vitamin B in broccoli provides energy, while vitamin E helps prevent cell damage.

-Interestingly, broccoli coffee was started by an Australian Commonfolk Café in response to shocking health report stats from the Commonwealth Scientific and Industry Research Organisation back in 2017 – the organisation discovered that approximately four out of five adults weren’t getting the daily recommended intake of vegetables and fruits in their daily diets.
-Definitely a smart way to get adults to drink their greens, which speaks volumes about our caffeine dependency.
+Interestingly, broccoli coffee was started by an Australian Commonfolk Café in response to shocking health report stats from the Commonwealth Scientific and Industry Research Organisation back in 2017 – they discovered that approximately four out of five adults weren’t getting the daily recommended intake of vegetables and fruits in their diets – which speaks volumes about our caffeine dependency.
 The trend was also a sustainable effort to minimise food waste by using neglected broccoli punnets at grocery stores deemed ‘unattractive’ that are usually discarded – a double-win strategy.
 While coffee purists might boycott the broccolatte, the health benefits are hard to deny.
-Chin chin!

 Chaga Coffee

-While this coffee alternative sounds like a Gen Z creation, Chaga has been used in Chinese medicine as treatment and enjoyed as a tincture for centuries.
-Mushroom coffee incorporates functional mushrooms and not the edible mushrooms used in cooking.
+Chaga has been used in Chinese medicine as treatment and enjoyed as a tincture for centuries.
+Mushroom coffee incorporates functional mushrooms.
 Although Reishi, Turkey Tail or Cordyceps coffee substitutes are also commercially sold, Chaga is arguably the most popular mushroom coffee on the market.

 The benefits of Chaga mushrooms are vast and are said to boost immune system functioning and anti-inflammatory responses in the body; they also promote heart health and may improve cholesterol and hypertension.
-Because Chaga is a medicinal mushroom, it’s crucial that those with cardiovascular issues and hypoglycaemia consult a physician before ingesting this coffee alternative, as it could impose health risks.
+These adaptogenic mushrooms are effective in managing pain and stress levels, making this beverage a convincing coffee alternative.

 The nutty, earthy and woody flavour of Chaga is reminiscent of coffee, and its dark appearance also resembles coffee.

-These adaptogenic mushrooms are effective in managing pain and stress levels, making this beverage a convincing coffee alternative.
 To turn it into coffee, the mushrooms are cleaned, dried and then made into a powder by grinding and mixing it with coffee and boiling water.
 Chaga powder can also be consumed as tea.
+But it’s also crucial that those with cardiovascular issues and hypoglycaemia consult a physician before ingesting this coffee alternative, as it’s a medicinal mushroom.

 Chaga coffee curious?
 Four Sigmatic has a delicious Ground Mushroom Coffee containing Lion’s Mane and Chaga mushroom extract.
 Purchase it from Faithful to Nature.